cloudfoundry-incubator/kubecf/dev/scf/docs/installing.md

 CF_OPERATOR_WEBHOOK_SERVICE_HOST="${DEFAULT_NET_ADDR}" CF_OPERATOR_NAMESPACE=scf SKIP_IMAGE=true make up
 ```

+## Public access to the cluster

+There are two options for accessing the cluster publicly:

+- Via a Kubernetes service.
+- Via NGINX Ingress Controller.

+### Option 1: Configuring the Kubernetes service

+This is the default option.
+It defaults to a service of type LoadBalancer.
+In order to configure it
+differently, check the `service` key under the `values.yaml` file on the chart.

-## (optional) NGINX Ingress Controller for external access - ONLY FOR MINIKUBE
+### Option 2: NGINX Ingress Controller

-### Create the Helm Tiller service account and give it cluster-admin rights
+#### Create the Helm Tiller service account and give it cluster-admin rights

 (WARNING!
 THIS IS FOR DEVELOPMENT ONLY)